Charliechen114514/CCIMXDesktop/README_EN.md

 ## 💡 WIP (some WIP Third Party App under development)

+🚀 Plan to optimize the desktop itself:

+- Support the top status bar to display basic information(Basic Framework is set up)
+- Configurable HOME interface

 🚀 Plan to write and provide more external basic programs:

 - 💬 Chat room (planned to be similar to QQ)
 - ⏰ Alarm clock APP
 - 🔌 Serial port assistant
 - ✅ Task list
-- Support the top status bar to display basic information
-- Configurable HOME interface

 ------